Ernest Scott Prize

 - Be based upon original research, which is, in the opinion of the judges, the most distinguished contribution to the history of Australia or New Zealand or to the history of colonisation

-- Have been published during the calendar year prior to the first day of January of the year in which it is to be awarded
+- Have been published during the two calendars years immediately prior to the first day of January of the year in which it is to be awarded

 - Be entered by publishers.
 Authors are advised to request their publishers to enter their books on their behalf if they wish to enter

-- Winners will also be invited to present the 'Ernest Scott Lecture' in October 2018 (date TBC) at the University of Melbourne.
+- Winners will also be invited to present the 'Ernest Scott Lecture' (date TBC) at the University of Melbourne.

 Recipients are required to:

 - Accept award online within 21 days